-IAN MORTIMER Portfolio Manager lan joined Guinness Global Investors in 2006, and is portfolio manager on the Guinness Global Innovators and the Guinness Global Equity Income Fund.
+IAN MORTIMER Portfolio Manager Ian joined Guinness Asset Management in 2006, and is portfolio manager on the Guinness Global Innovators and the Guinness Global Equity Income Fund.
 Prior to joining Guinness, Ian completed a D.Phil. in experimental physics at Christ Church, University of Oxford, and graduated in 2006.
 Ian graduated from University College London with a First Class Honours Master's degree in Physics in 2003.
 He is a CFA Charterholder.

-MATTHEW PAGE Portfolio Manager Matthew joined Guinness Global Investors in 2005, and is portfolio manager on the Guinness Global Innovators Fund and the Guinness Global Equity Income Fund. •••••• Prior to joining Guinness, Matthew joined Goldman Sachs on the graduate scheme in 2004 working in Foreign Exchange and Fixed Income.
+MATTHEW PAGE Portfolio Manager Matthew joined Guinness Asset Management in 2005, and is portfolio manager on the Guinness Global Innovators Fund and the Guinness Global Equity Income Fund.
+Prior to joining Guinness, Matthew joined Goldman Sachs on the graduate scheme in 2004 working in Foreign Exchange and Fixed Income.
 Matthew graduated from New College, University of Oxford, with a Master's Degree in Physics.
 He is a CFA Charterholder.

-SAGAR THANKI Analyst Sagar joined Guinness Global Investors in February 2017, and is a Portfolio Manager in the Global Equity team.
+SAGAR THANKI Analyst Sagar joined Guinness Asset Management in February 2017, and is an investment analyst in the Global Equity team.
 Prior to joining Guinness, he worked at Bloomberg as an equity specialist, within Financial Analytics and Sales.
-Sagar graduated from Selwyn College, University of Cambridge, with a Master's degree in Economics.
-He is a CFA Charterholder.
+Sagar graduated from Selwyn College, University of Cambridge, with a Master's degree in Economics, and has since completed Level II of the CFA Program.